-Are you tired of watching site visitors jump off of your website without purchasing your products or services?
-Do you wish to overcome the potential setbacks that your site is facing in this arena?
+Are you tired of watching site visitors jump off your website without purchasing your products or services?
+Do you wish to overcome your site’s potential setbacks in this arena?
 If so, then need to learn the answer to the age-old question: what is a landing page?

-This will help you seize the moment with any site visitors you get.
-By creating high-converting landing pages, you can establish a profitable passive marketing side of your business.
+A landing page will help you seize the moment with any site visitors you get.
+In addition, by creating high-converting landing pages, you can establish a profitable passive marketing side of your business.

-See below for an in-depth guide on how to create a high converting landing page and get the results that you want faster.
+See below for an in-depth guide on creating a high-converting landing page and getting the results you want faster.

 What Is a Landing Page?

-First things first, before we start talking about how to generate higher sales conversions with your landing pages, let’s get on the same page (pun intended).
+First, before we start talking about generating higher sales conversions with your landing pages, let’s get on the same page (pun intended).

 What exactly is a landing page?
-This term refers to any page on your website that’s used to turn a site visitor into a client.
-But if only it were that easy…
+This term refers to any page on your website that can turn a site visitor into a client.
+But if only it were that easy.

 To turn a site visitor into a returning client, they have to undergo what’s referred to as a customer journey map with your brand.

-The landing page helps push your target market along their customer journey map by proposing a trade of sorts.
+The landing page helps push your target market along its customer journey map by proposing a trade.